A nearly pristine star from the Large Magellanic Cloud

 The results are shown in \ref{fig:chsynth}, giving a $3\sigma$ upper limit A(C) $< 3.23$.
 The left panels show the actual data being fit, i.e. two spectral orders with the same spectral model but different continua and non-carbon regions being masked.
 The top middle panel shows a stitched version of the left panels, assuming the continuum fit from a model with almost no carbon.
 The dashed red line indicates the profile likelihood continuum for the $3\sigma$ limit, which differs from the minimum $\chi^2$ continuum because it is re-fit for each A(C) value.
 The bottom-middle panel shows the error-normalized residual, where the statistical significance comes from integrating the difference between the red and blue curves.
 The right panel shows the difference in $\chi^2$ as a function of A(C), determining a 3D upper limit of A(C)$<3.23$, or $-0.65$ dex lower than our nominal 1D LTE abundance upper limit of A(C)$=3.88$.
 To estimate the impact of using different stellar parameters, we also calculated the upper limits in 1D LTE at our fiducial $\Teff=4700$\,K and $\logg=1.10$ and the 3D atmosphere values $\Teff=4660$\,K and $\logg=1.25$.
 The upper limit differs by 0.20 dex, so we shift the 3D LTE abundance by the same value, resulting in A(C)$ < 3.43$.
 This is $-0.45$ dex lower than the 1D LTE upper limit.
+We checked that an inaccurate wavelength calibration would result in ${<}$0.02 dex increase to the carbon upper limit.

 It is worth noting that 1D atmospheres do not account for the adiabatic cooling that is present in 3D atmospheres and is responsible for decreasing the temperature in outer layers of the model atmosphere\cite{Asplund1999} and strengthening the carbon abundance limit\cite{Eitner2024,Caffau2024}.
 We thus also use a set of lower resolution models to estimate the differences in 3D.
 We find that the changing temperature results in ${\lesssim}0.1\,$dex differences and changing $\logg$ results in ${\sim}0.2\,$dex differences, leading to a $+0.3\,$dex correction instead of the $+0.2\,$dex correction adopted above.
 Increasing the carbon abundance by $0.1-0.2\,$dex increases the total metallicity by $0.1\,$dex and would not change the conclusions of this paper.